 BA/BSc Applied Social Sciences (L431 / L305)

-This exciting and innovative degree offers you the opportunity to break through traditional social science boundaries and has been designed to allow you to follow your own interests, whilst providing you with the knowledge and experience to investigate and understand the important issues faced by society today.
+This exciting and innovative three-year degree offers you the opportunity to break through traditional social science boundaries and has been designed to allow you to follow your own interests, whilst providing you with the knowledge and experience to investigate and understand the important issues faced by society today.

 You will learn how to use quantitative and qualitative methods and become confident in dealing with all types of research data.
-This core research methods training will then be applied to subjects that you choose: three in your first year, two in the second year and finally selecting one subject to area to specialise in your final year research project.
+The core research methods training will then be applied to subjects that you choose: three in your first year, two in the second year and finally selecting one subject area to specialise in your final year research project.
 The subjects you can choose to combine are:

 You will also have the opportunity to undertake project-based work with local community institutions and businesses, and you can choose to take a summer or year-long placement, making your degree a Degree with Employment Experience (DEE).
 You can also study away from Sheffield with our Study Abroad and Erasmus programmes.